Skip to content

 A few things to keep in mind:

 • Your pension is about as close to a guaranteed investment as you can get.
-When you retire, your monthly payments will be determined by a formula, not the ups and downs of the market.
+Monthly payments are based on a formula, not market performance.

-• You can buy back as little or as much as you want.
-You’ll receive service credit that's proportional to the amount you’ve paid.
+• You can buy back as little or as much as you're eligible for.
+Service credit is proportional to the amount you pay.

 • You have up to five years from the end of your leave or reduced workload to pay, or up to the date of your first pension payment (whichever comes first).